 Informational Interviews Can Help You Learn about Accounting Job Requirements in Canada

 An information interview is a great way to learn about accounting job requirements in Canada.
-Typically, this is a 20 – 30 minute meeting that you schedule with an accountant to learn more about the profession in Canada.
+Typically, this is a 20 – 30 minute meeting you schedule with an accountant to learn more about the profession in Canada.

 You should not try to get a job during an informational interview but rather find out whether or not a particular position or industry might be a good fit for you, An informational interview with a contact from your network can be a great source of career information.
 For example, in addition to gathering industry information, you also benefit from hearing about your contact’s first-hand experience within the accounting profession and industry.